Yuliya Gerasymova: Early life

-She was born on September 15, 1989, in Odessa.
-She was a student at Odessa Children's and Youth Sports School No. 8, with Irina Ishchuk as her first coach.
+She was born on September 15, 1989, in Odesa.
+She was a student at Odesa Children's and Youth Sports School No. 8, with Irina Ishchuk as her first coach.

 Sports career

 Throughout her sports career, she played for the teams Khimik, Orbita-ZTMK-ZNU, TED, Karayollari, Prometheus.

 As part of the Ukrainian national team, she became the winner of the Euroleague 2017.
 Participant of three European Championships (2017, 2019, 2021).

 Master of Sports of Ukraine

 As a member of the Southern Chemist, she won five national championships and played in the semifinals of the Continental CEV Challenge Cup in the 2014/15 season.
-After a season in the "Orbit" of Zaporozhye, she played for five years in Turkish clubs.
-In late 2021 she signed a contract with SC Prometey in the Dnipropetrovsk region with whom she made her debut on December 17 in the Ukrainian championship against Alnanta Dnipro.
+After a season in the "Orbit" of Zaporizhzhia, she played for five years in Turkish clubs.
+In late 2021 she signed a contract with SC Prometey in the Dnipropetrovsk Region with whom she made her debut on December 17 in the Ukrainian championship against Alnanta Dnipro.

 On January 18, 2022, SC Prometey played the fourth round of the Champions League against Polish club DevelopRes Rzeszów.
 During one of the technical breaks, from the bench, she tried to cheer on her partners and her dance became popular on TikTok, receiving more than 90 million views on February 11, 2022.

 As a member of the national team, she won the Euroleague 2017.
-Participating in three European Volleyball Championships.
+She participated in three European Volleyball Championships.